aau-giraf/weekplanner/README.md

     - Open a terminal-emulator and navigate to {project-root}/WeekPlanner
     - Run `cp appsettings.template.json appsettings.Development.json`
     - Open appsettings.Development.json for editing and alter the fields for your setup
+    - Set the build action for appsettings.Development.json to Embedded Resource (right-click on file in IDE)

 ## Contributing